Dyksonn/MineField/README.md

 ```

 ## :memo: License
 Esté projeto esta sob a licença do MIT.
-CONSULTE A LICENÇA [LICENSE](https://github.com/lukemorales/react-native-design-code/blob/master/LICENSE) for more information.
+CONSULTE A [LICENÇA](https://github.com/lukemorales/react-native-design-code/blob/master/LICENSE).

 <hr />